-Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status I wi(151011(5) First Regular Session 2020 ( 3-6 February 2020) 2020/1 Reports of UNDP, UNCDF, UNFPA and Recommendat ions of the Board of Auditors Para 1.
-Welcomes the unqualified auc for 2018, while also noting that there • at UNDP, UNFPA, UNCDF and UNOPS received or improvement; No actions required UNOPS on the implementation of the recommendations of the Board of Auditors, 2018 Recommendat ions of the Board of Auditors Office of the Executive Director, Ethics Office Para 2.
+Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status , , , First Regular Session 2020 ( 3-6 February 2020) 2020/1 Reports of UNDP, UNCDF, UNFPA and Recommendat ions of the Board of Auditors Para 1.
+Welcomes the unqualified and for 2018, while also noting that there No actions required UNOPS on the implementation of the recommendations of the Board of Auditors, 2018 Recommendat ions of the Board of Auditors Office of the Executive Director, Ethics Office Para 2.
 Calls for a strong focus on measures targeted towards preventative actions and quality assurance, as well as ethics awareness-raising, and protection of whistle-blowers, in line with existing non-retaliatory policies of the entities; Ongoing The Ethics Office has adopted a triaged approach to live training, whereby rules-based information is transmitted online and through targeted communications.
 Face to face/webinar training have been reserved for nuanced and complex ethics material.
 The goal is to prioritize foresight and skills training for ethical decision making and behaviour.
 Completed and ongoing Recommendat ions of the Board of Auditors Office of the Executive Director Para 3.
 Urges UNDP, UNFPA, UNCDF and UNOPS to continue implementing and closing the recommendations of the Board of Auditors for the year ended 31 December 2018, and the remaining recommendations from prior years; Ongoing All Board of Auditors recommendations of 2018 are implemented and closed.
 Completed